katie608/neurotech/README.md

 - Bayes rule: P(B|A) = (P(A|B) * P(A))/P(B)
 - Why are outliers important?
   *  Outliers will skew the mean and increase the standard deviation of a   dataset.
 However, outliers don’t affect the median or mode very much.
+- [Z-score](https://www.simplypsychology.org/z-score.html): describes how many standard deviations a data point is away from the mean of the dataset
 - How to represent data:
   * [Probability mass function](https://en.wikipedia.org/wiki/Probability_mass_function): gives the probability that a discrete variable is exactly equal to some value x
   * [Probability density function](https://en.wikipedia.org/wiki/Probability_density_function): gives the probability that a continuous variable is exactly equal to some value x
   * [Cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function): gives the probability that a continuous or discrete variable is less than or equal to some value x
 - P-values: P value represents the probability that a result this extreme or more extreme would happen by random chance if the null hypothesis is true.
 In science, a P-value of 0.05 is often used to determine whether results are statistically significant.
+- [Central Limit Theorem](http://sphweb.bumc.bu.edu/otlt/MPH-Modules/BS/BS704_Probability/BS704_Probability12.html): states that if you take (big enough) random samples from a population (with replacement), and make a plot of the mean of each of the samples you take, the plot will have a standard deviation, even if the original population does not.
+This is especially useful when you want to do a test that requires normally distributed data.
 - Effect size vs. Statistical Significance
   * Statistical Significance: A statistically significant result means that the results OR more extreme results are unlikely if the null hypothesis is true (usually means they have less than 5% chance of happening by chance).
 Statistical significance is useful for determining if the results mean that you can fail to reject the null hypothesis or not.
   * Effect size is the size difference between groups in terms of the standard deviation, and can often be calculated by (mean(A) - mean(B))/Standard deviation.
 Effect size is useful for figuring out how big the difference between two groups is.